Mithiriath/coh2_better-info-mod/README.md

 Thanks to Karotten Harry and jamesjamozo for updating the English version and for the translation for the German version.

+Thanks to 3nder990 for the translation for the Spanish version.

 Download
 -----------